Xóchitl C. Chávez, Ph.D.

 What skills is Xóchitl C. Chávez, Ph.D. known for?

-Xóchitl C. Chávez, Ph.D. has skills like Community Outreach, Spanish, Research, Public Speaking, Qualitative Research, Teaching, Nonprofits, Event Planning, Higher Education, Grant Writing, Leadership, Blogging.
+Xóchitl C. Chávez, Ph.D. is listed with skills including Community Outreach, Spanish, Research, Public Speaking, Qualitative Research, Teaching, Nonprofits, and Event Planning.